 Katie Jo Fulks is an arts administrator, performer, and choreographer originally from Huntington, West Virginia.
 She recently relocated to Durham, NC after a year dancing and touring with the West Virginia Dance Company.
 Katie is currently a Grant Writer and Guest Artist for Shaleigh Dance Works and the West Virginia Dance Company in Beckley, WV.
 Throughout her childhood, she trained in dance, theatre, and voice.
 Katie continued her studies at Elon University, obtaining a BFA in Dance Performance and Choreography and a BA in Arts Administration.
 Much of her experience in the arts administration field is in marketing, social media management, and grant writing.
-Katie’s professional experience ranges from arts management to performance to technical work.
-As a researcher, her interest is in Soviet Union ballets and the use of ballet choreography as political propaganda.
+Katie’s professional theatrical experience ranges from arts management to performance to technical work.
+As a researcher, her interest is in the Soviet Union's use of ballet choreography as political propaganda.
 Through Katie’s work on and off stage, she strives to emphasize the power and necessity of art.

 I believe art is powerful.
 I believe art is dangerous.
 I believe art is necessary.

 As a performer, creator, and educator, the foundation of my work lies in artistic inquiry.
 My work aims to uncover the complexities of the social and political climate by challenging ideas and beliefs.
 I strive to create work that generates an internal conflict within myself, my dancers, and audiences alike, because conflict and questions stimulate exploration and discovery.
 My work evolves through collaboration with my performers, empowering them to make my work their own.
 Dialogue with my performers and students ensures their voices are heard and represented.

 As an arts administrator, I see the potential of art to threaten and be threatened.
 It takes courage to make art at any time, but many works that linger with observers are the most prone to censorship and edits.
 All art made has deep connections to history, traditions, and important societal changes.
 Even if this is not at the forefront of a work, I believe in the importance of understanding those ties to the past.
 I am a historian, valuing and honoring traditions and classics while finding ways to break away from them.